Fancy Ball, by Rodolpho Chambelland: The figuration of frenzy

 13. Rodolpho is already throwing himself onto the great jobs where the difficulties are piling up in order that, not seldom, they, conquered, testify his talents of a conscious artist.

-14. His Ball has considerable qualities and it would even provoke a page of judicious criticism praising its merits, in the subtle background of some rare defects.
+14. His Ball has considerable qualities, and it would even provoke a page of judicious criticism praising its merits, in the subtle background of some rare defects.
 He has for this reason the copious and abundant consecration in the admiration and in the applause.[7]

 15. But, that ‘consecrationof the Fancy Ball was not limited to the admiration and the applause, equally perceptible in the other critics published at the time.
 In the September 14, 1913, edition, the same Daily Mail was advertising that the list of works to be purchased by the NSFA, proposed by the General Exhibition’s Directing Commission, had been approved and that the Fancy Ball would be bought for 5:000$000 (five million réis [contos de réis]).
 Among the paintings purchased on that year - which, being part of the NSFA’s pinacotheca, today are held in the NMFA/RJ -, such quotation was the highest: neither works of renowned masters as Baptista da Costa or Gustavo Dall'Ara had reached such an equal price.[8]
 Since then the work have being copied and commented with prominence in all the major NMFA’s catalogues, as well as in the most meaningful works of references about Brazilian painting that appeared in the last decades.[9]